UK economy edges to pre-pandemic levels as lockdown eased

 LONDON (AP) — The easing of lockdown restrictions in April helped the British economy grow at its fastest rate since July 2020 and recoup further ground lost during the coronavirus pandemic, official figures showed Friday.

 The Office for National Statistics said the economy grew by 2.3% during April, which saw the reopening of shops selling non-essential items and a number of other service providers, such as hairdressers, resuming work.
-Students also went back to classrooms during April after months of remote learning, while pubs and restaurants could serve customers outdoors.
+Schools were fully open for in-class learning, while pubs and restaurants were able to serve customers outdoors for the whole month.

 The four nations of the U.K. — England, Scotland, Wales and Northern Ireland — have been lifting lockdown restrictions in stages after new coronavirus infections fell sharply and vaccines were rolled out rapidly.

 Despite the growth recorded in April, the British economy remained 3.7% smaller than it was in February 2020, before the U.K.’s first virus lockdown.
-Of the major sectors in the economy, only construction is above the level it was at on the eve of the pandemic.
+Of the major sectors in the economy, only construction was above the level it was at on the eve of the pandemic.

 The British economy is expected to regain more ground over the summer as remaining restrictions are lifted.